 Globally, more children than ever get life-changing treatment for this neglected disability

-Vastly more children than ever before are receiving treatment for a readily preventable, otherwise lifelong disability known as clubfoot, which affects 174,000 babies worldwide each year.
+Vastly more children than ever before are receiving treatment for a readily preventable, otherwise lifelong disability known as clubfoot, which affects up to 200,000 babies worldwide each year.
 Left untreated, it is one of the greatest causes of physical disability worldwide and a root cause of stigma, abuse, illiteracy, and lifelong poverty.

 “It’s really astonishing progress.”